CankayaUniversity/ceng-407-408-2022-2023-Turkish-ChatBot-System-for-Cankaya-University-using-Artificial-Intelligence/README.md

 - Type` npm run dev `on your terminal.

-- This command will open your web browser and navigate to the Chatbot Comparison web app.
+- This command will open your web browser and navigate to the Chatbot web app.

--  Ask questions and observe the responses to compare the performance of the models.
+-  You can ask questions while browsing the site .

 ### Usage Examples: